 Responding to correspondence and electronic communications.
-The COPS Office is committed to translating correspondence and electronic communications received from an LEP person.
+When applicable, the COPS Office will translate correspondence and electronic communications received from an LEP person.

 Translating vital documents.
-The COPS Office is committed to ongoing reviews and assessments of COPS programs to identify any vital documents that would be required to be translated.
+The COPS Office is committed to ongoing reviews and assessments of COPS Office programs to identify any vital documents that would need to be translated.

-If a document is not translated and must be presented to an LEP person, then the COPS Office will translate it for the LEP person or, if that is not practicable, orally interpret the document for the individual.
+When applicable, if a document is not translated and must be presented to an LEP person, the COPS Office will translate it for the LEP person or, if that is not practical, orally interpret the document for the individual.
 The COPS Office will also be prepared to use a commercially available service to obtain translations when required.